shik1966/Thesis/defense_presentation_slides.md

 Part 2

+### Script for Pixel-Level Metrics (Part 2)

 **Box 1: Precision, Recall, and Specificity**
+> “In this box, we're looking at three important metrics that help us understand the model's behavior for each tumor class:
+>
+> - **Precision** tells us how often the model's positive predictions are actually correct.
+Here, Tumor Core stands out with the highest precision, meaning when the model predicts tumor core, it's usually right.
+However, it also has the lowest recall, so it misses more true tumor pixels.
-- **Precision**: Highest for Tumor Core, meaning its positive predictions are most reliable, but it also has the lowest recall—so it misses more true tumor pixels.
-Enhancing Tumor achieves the best recall, detecting most of the actual tumor, while Edema lags behind in both precision and recall.
-All classes have very high specificity, reflecting the dominance of background pixels in the images.
+> - **Recall** (or sensitivity) measures how many of the actual tumor pixels the model successfully detects.
+Enhancing Tumor achieves the best recall, meaning it finds most of the actual tumor, while Edema lags behind in both precision and recall.
+> - **Specificity** shows how well the model avoids labeling healthy tissue as tumor.
+All classes have very high specificity, which reflects the dominance of background pixels in these images.
+>
-- **Interpretation**: High precision means few false alarms, high recall means few missed tumors, and high specificity means the model rarely mistakes healthy tissue for tumor.
-The trade-off between precision and recall is especially clear for Tumor Core (conservative but under-sensitive) and Edema (hardest to segment overall).
+> The key takeaway is that high precision means few false alarms, high recall means few missed tumors, and high specificity means the model rarely mistakes healthy tissue for tumor.
+The trade-off between precision and recall is especially clear for Tumor Core, which is conservative but under-sensitive, and for Edema, which is the hardest to segment overall.”

 **Box 2: Truth Values (TP, FP, FN, TN)**
+> “In the second box, we break down the raw counts of the model's predictions:
+>
-- **True Positives (TP)**: Edema has the highest count, followed by Enhancing Tumor and Tumor Core, reflecting their prevalence in the dataset.
+> - **True Positives (TP):** Edema has the highest count, followed by Enhancing Tumor and Tumor Core.
+This reflects their prevalence in the dataset.
-- **False Positives (FP)**: Edema also has the highest FP, indicating more over-segmentation, while Tumor Core is more conservative.
+> - **False Positives (FP):** Edema also has the highest number of false positives, indicating more over-segmentation, while Tumor Core is more conservative.
-- **False Negatives (FN)**: Edema again leads, showing the model's difficulty in detecting all true tumor pixels, especially for diffuse regions.
+> - **False Negatives (FN):** Again, Edema leads, showing the model's difficulty in detecting all true tumor pixels, especially for these diffuse regions.
-- **True Negatives (TN)**: Extremely high for all classes due to the large amount of background in brain MRIs.
+> - **True Negatives (TN):** These are extremely high for all classes, simply because there's so much background in brain MRIs.
+>
-- **Interpretation**: Edema is the most challenging class, with the highest FP and FN per slice and lower precision/recall.
-Enhancing Tumor is detected most completely (best recall), while Tumor Core is detected most reliably when predicted (best precision), but is often missed.
-Overall, the model captures major tumor structures but struggles with subtle or diffuse regions, especially Edema.
+> The main interpretation is that Edema is the most challenging class, with the highest false positives and false negatives per slice, and lower precision and recall.
+Enhancing Tumor is detected most completely, while Tumor Core is detected most reliably when predicted, but is often missed.
+Overall, the model captures major tumor structures but still struggles with subtle or diffuse regions, especially Edema.”

 ### Key Observations
 ✅ Direct learning from original MRI modalities successful